cn205000/IT-Portfolio/OSTicket/Installation/readme.md

 ## Step 3️⃣: Using Remote Desktop Protocol (RDP)

+>📌 *Why?* RDP lets you connect to and control the VM directly to install and configure software.

 1. In Azure, open your **Windows VM** and copy its **Public IP Address**.
 2. On your local machine, search for and open **Remote Desktop Connection**.
 3. Paste the copied IP into the **Computer** field.